 Caffe Streets is a modern cafe in Wicker Park that doesn’t let you get too comfortable, which we actually find helpful at times.
 There are no big couches or distracting pieces of art on the walls - it’s sleek and minimal, making it good for staying focused and accomplishing things.
 Like finally reading The 7 Habits Of Highly Effective People a couple decades late.

 Sawada is a coffee shop that’s attached to Green Street Smoked Meats.
 This means you can take a BBQ break for lunch, and even use the picnic benches and stadium seating in the back of Green Street to do work early in the day.
-Otherwise, grab some space at the ping pong table or a counter seat overlooking Soho House.
 Before you come here, just decide whether or not eating BBQ will ultimately help your productivity.

 If quality food is as much on your mind as a cup of coffee and all the TPS reports you need to finish, then head over to Gaslight in Logan Square.
 This place has a full food menu (with omelettes, sandwiches, and pastries), so you can take a break and have a real meal.
 The large space is comfortable enough that you can easily spend a whole day here, too.

 Osmium is one of the spots owned by Dark Matter Coffee, a local coffee company that roasts its own beans.
 Inside, this cafe has a number of tables along one side and a coffee bar on the other, adding up to plenty of space for working.
 There’s also a patio outside, but you’ll probably want to sit indoors where you can gaze at the artwork on the wall and wonder to yourself whether Salvador Dali painted it in a little-known steampunk phase.